FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ### DRAFT

 - Messaging funcitonalities will be set in the individual admin pages for the functionalites as a CTA
+- I have to resolve the back button dilemma for the sake of browser navigation.
+Covering it up with the home btn will not cut it.
+- We have reaffirmed the need for the users card.

 ### HIGH PRIORITY TASKS